Tenniel Evans

-Walter Tenniel Evans (17 May 1926 – 10 June 2009) was a British actor and, latterly, clergyman.
+Walter Tenniel Evans (17 May 1926 – 10 June 2009) was a British actor.

 Family

 Walter Tenniel Evans was born in Nairobi, Kenya.
 His middle name derived from the illustrator Sir John Tenniel, a distant relation.
 His daughter, Serena Evans, is an actress, and his son, Matthew, is a television director.

 Evans was a direct descendant of Isaac Evans, brother of George Eliot (born as Mary Ann Evans).